Rangers at Canadiens | Recap

 Chytil scored a power-play goal to give New York a 4-0 lead at 11:05, tapping in Smith’s pass as he drove to the net.

-Montembeault made six saves on 10 shots and was replaced by Cayden Primeau, who made 32 saves.
+Montembeault, who made six saves on 10 shots, was replaced following the goal by Cayden Primeau, who made 32 saves.

 “It’s definitely on us,” Suzuki said.
 “It seems like we gifted them a few goals.
 You can’t do that against a good team like that.
 They find a way to lock it down and it was tough for us to come back.”